mharbol/harbol-code/README.md

 One, for instance, "1 has no prime factors, therefore all of its prime factors are limited to 2, 3, and 5."
 But that is also the case for zero which is not an ugly number.
 There were also no clarification on negatives.
-Although the [OEIS page](https://oeis.org/A051037) does offer a soltion in Python, it would be nice to give it a nod in these integer sequence problems.
+Although the [OEIS page](https://oeis.org/A051037) does offer a solution in Python, it would be nice to give it a nod in these integer sequence problems.

 ## [LeetCode 342 - Power of Four](https://leetcode.com/problems/power-of-four/)